Skip to content

 jule

-fn OpenFile(path: str, mode: int, perm: FileMode)!: &File
+fn OpenFile(path: str, flag: int, perm: FileMode)!: &File

 Opens file stream with named file, specified flag (O_RDRW, O_TRUNC etc.) and perm.
-If named file does not exist and O_CREATE flag is passed, will created with mode (before umask).
+If named file does not exist and O_CREATE flag is passed, will created with mode perm (before umask).
 If successful, returns File reference with handle to file stream and the reference can used for I/O operations.

 Remove